maxdumas/Clip-Forge/README_2.md

 buildings and as such have extremely noisy meshes.
 Figuring out how to properly normalize these meshes will be key to using them in this project.

-* Neural rendering techniques, fantasia, AutoSDF.
+* Neural rendering techniques, Fantasia, AutoSDF.
 Fine-tuning emerged foundation models.

 * Use CLIP alternatives